Yoomee/docs/gandalf/recovering_backups.md

 # Recovering backups

-Backups of the old yoomee office servers - pippin and dev1 - were made and are stored on gandalf.
+Backups of the old Yoomee office git server - dev1 - were made and are stored on gandalf.
 To recover files from it:

 * ssh to the server and find what you want